Thursday, March 23, 2023

 While waiting for the hearing I phoned about a job at another area paper.

 I hung up the phone and returned to reality.
-The hearing was minutes away and Karli was not there yet.
+The hearing was minutes away and Carolyn was not there yet.
 I tried not to panic, but I felt like the cloud that seems to follow me was about to unleash another thunderstorm.

-Just then Karli arrived but didn’t have her keys.
+Just then Carolyn arrived but didn’t have her keys.
 The unthinkable seemed to be happening.
 It was shaping up that I was not going to make the call on time and lose the fight for justice.

 In the end she had to use the phone at her front desk and I was in her office so we would not be able to communicate quietly if the need arose.